-An annual impairment review of goodwill is undertaken and is determined from a value in use calculation for each CGU using cash flow projections over a five year period which are based on the latest three year plan presented to the Board, modified as appropriate to reflect the latest conditions.
-The main assumptions for each CGU, which relate to sales volume, selling prices and cost changes, are based on recent history and expectations of future changes in the market.
+An annual impairment review of goodwill is undertaken and is determined from a value in use calculation for the CGU using cash flow projections over a five year period which are based on the latest three year plan presented to the Board, modified as appropriate to reflect the latest conditions.
+The main assumptions for the CGU, which relate to sales volume, selling prices and cost changes, are based on recent history and expectations of future changes in the market.
 No growth rate is applied to cash flows beyond the period of the projections.
-The discount rates applied to the cash flow forecasts for each CGU are based on a market participant's pre-tax weighted average cost of capital.
+The discount rates applied to the cash flow forecasts for the CGU are based on a market participant's pre-tax market discount rate.

-The discount rate applied in respect of Cerulean was 10.8% (2014: 12.5%) and there was no impairment of goodwill during the year in respect of that CGU.
-Management considers that reasonable possible changes in the assumptions used in the impairment review would be an increase in the weighted average cost of capital of 1.5% and a reduction in sales of 10%.
-Neither of these changes in assumptions would have resulted in an impairment of goodwill in the period.
+The discount rate applied in respect of Cerulean was 10.1% (2015: 10.8%) and there was no impairment of goodwill during the year in respect of that CGU.
+Management considers that reasonable possible changes in the assumptions would be an increase in the market discount rate of 1.0%, a reduction in the sales of 5% and a 5% reduction in their operating profit.
+None of these changes in assumptions would have resulted in an impairment in the year.